deepstreamIO/deepstream.io-website/content/tutorials/guides/example-apps/realtime-comment-feed-using-vue/readme.md

       }
     };
     ```
-    We use [axios](https://github.com/mzabriskie/axios) which is a promise-based HTTP utility library to make a post request to the deepstreamHub server.
+    We use [axios](https://github.com/mzabriskie/axios) which is a promise-based HTTP utility library to make a post request to the deepstream server.
 If user is successfully created from the request, we attempt another login with the credentials.

     The `addUserToRecords` method will be explained in __#5__.

 5. Create a `user` record to store the user's credential

 The user signup endpoint allows only email and password.
 What happens to the name of the user and her avatar?
-We can create a record in deepstreamHub to store that.
+We can create a record in deepstream to store that.

 `markdown:glossary-record.md`